Welcome to SP! -

 Once you get to Katmandu you will have basically two options:

-2 - Take a local bus, Mini Bus hired by you or your Sherpa provider to Jiri.
+2 - Take a local Mini Bus hired by you or your Sherpa provider to Jiri.
 This is a small village at the end of the road.
 From here it is about a 14-16 day trek to the Everest region.

-If you have the time do the walk.
-For three reasons:
+If you have the time do the walk for three reasons:

 1 - You will have a chance to walk through one of the most lush and beautiful lowland areas in Nepal.
 This is an area that a lot of trekkers miss when flying to Lukla.
 You will also cross over two high passes with excellent views in all directions.